 - Best compact lens

-- Full Time Manual (FTM) focus ideal for video work
+- Full-Time Manual (FTM) focus is ideal for video work

 - Check Today’s Price

 Canon EF-S 17-55mm f/2.8 IS USM Lens (5/5 star)

 - Flexible focal range

 - A constant aperture of f/2.8 throughout the zoom range